Skip to main content

 POINT OF INTEREST

-There's a lot to see in Iceland, and the grand Golden Circle (Gullni Hringurinn) is your ticket to easily hitting multiple popular sights, especially if you only have one day to venture outside Reykjavik.
-Departing from the city, Golden Circle tours showcase a number of southwest Iceland's natural attractions—think geysers, waterfalls, lava fields, volcanic craters, and Icelandic horses.
-There are few other places in Europe where you can see so much topographical variety on one short trip.
+There’s a lot to see in Iceland, and the grand Golden Circle (Gullni Hringurinn) is your ticket to easily hitting multiple popular sights, especially if you only have one day to venture outside Reykjavik.
+Departing from the city, Golden Circle tours showcase geysers, waterfalls, lava fields, volcanic craters, and Icelandic horses.
+There aren’t many other places in Europe where you can see so much topographical variety on one short trip.

 Most Golden Circle tours in Iceland depart from Reykjavik by bus, include an expert guide, and comprise an entire day of sightseeing to take in the natural beauty.
 If you have time, opt for a group or private tour that tacks on additional activities along the way.